How To Read Greens

 How To Read A Green At A Glance

 If you are in a hurry, here are the top green reading tips.
-We will explain each of these in greater detail so you can see how they will impact your game and what you should do to incorporate them into your next round of golf.
-Here’s how to read greens:
+I’ll explain each of these in greater detail so you can see how they will impact your game and what you should do to incorporate them into your next round of golf.
+The short answer: You’ll need more than a good putter.
+With practice, you can learn how to read greens.

 • Read the entire green as you approach the area